 Hiring a business accountant and avoiding the dangers of DIY accounting records can help a business owner:

 - Accounts will be up-to-date and in place;

 - Get to know the areas for growth and cost-cutting;

 - Able to attend to more pressing matters; and

 - Able to plan for the future.

 Record & Track Every Business Expense

-It is imperative to record and track business expenses like consulting fees, contract labor costs, office supplies, travel, and utilities.
+It is imperative to record and track expenses like consulting fees, direct labor costs, office supplies, travel, and utilities.
 Make sure you use dedicated business credit cards, record expenses, and digitize all your receipts.

 Expenses are of various types:

 - Interest; and